WE'RE HERE TO HELP

 A Better Way provides immediate, confidential support to persons feeling suicidal, or in any type of crisis.
-The Suicide Hotline is open 24/7.
+The 988 Suicide & Crisis Lifeline is open 24/7.
 Enjoy flexible hours that fit your schedule!
 Hours are available morning, afternoon, or evening any day of the week!

 After two and a half years of extensive research, ICADV has compiled a comprehensive report of recommendations for communities and domestic violence programs based on interviews conducted with survivors of domestic violence.

 Going forward, the report will guide statewide programs, trainings, legislative advocacy and violence prevention initiatives.
 Please read complete report HERE.